 Forthcoming.
 Propositional Dependence and Modal Perspectivism.
 To appear in Chris Tillman, editor, The Routledge Handbook of Propositions.

-Relativized metaphysical modality (with Benj Hellie and Jessica Wilson).
-To appear in Otavio Bueno and Scott A. Shalkowski, editors, The Routledge Handbook of Modality.
+Relativized metaphysical modality: index and context (with Benj Hellie and Jessica Wilson).
+Forthcoming in Otavio Bueno and Scott A. Shalkowski, editors, The Routledge Handbook of Modality.

 2014.
 Not the optimistic type (with Ben Caplan, Chris Tillman, and Brian McLean).
 Canadian Journal of Philosophy 43:575-589.